xmtp/xmtp-dot-org/community/code-of-conduct.md

 Examples of unacceptable behavior include:

 - The use of sexualized language or imagery, and sexual attention or advances of any kind
-- Hate speech, trolling, flaming, spamming, advertising, baiting, insulting or derogatory comments, and personal or political attacks
+- Hate speech, trolling, shitposting, flaming, spamming, unsolicited advertising, baiting, insulting or derogatory comments, and personal or political attacks
 - Public or private harassment
 - Publishing others’ private information, such as a physical or email address, without their explicit permission